mcc-us/bookkeeping/_pages/1-glossary.md

 87. *Transposition*: Accidentally **Switching the order of digits** in a number.

 88. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits MUST EQUAL Credits**.

+89. *Unearned Revenue*: Money payed for services yet to be rendered.
+For exampl,
+    1. Prepaid rent: rent payed in advance for several months,
+    2. Tuition fees: When a student pays tuition for a semester before classes begin,
+    3. Advance payment for services: When a client pays a consultant or contractor upfront for a project not yet completed.

-89. *Worksheet*: A form used to gather all data needed at the end of an accounting period to prepare financial statements.
+90. *Worksheet*: A form used to gather all data needed at the end of an accounting period to prepare financial statements.